 Congratulations on your acceptance to Boston University School of Medicine!
-We look forward to welcoming you to the Division of Graduate Medical Sciences community.
+We look forward to welcoming you to the Graduate Medical Sciences community.
 We are here to support you as you move forward with your decision making process.

 Admitted Student Checklist